-Tree No. Works effecting Mitigation Required Throughout the Site Retained trees in general proximity to the proposed construction works Create a construction exclusion zone, by erecting and maintaining temporary tree protection fencing for the duration of the construction works.
-The tree protection fencing should be installed as detailed on the Tree Protection Plan (Appendix A).
-A small percentage of the RPA is within the proposed hard standing.
-The specification for the new hardstanding should follow the guidance in Section 6.13 with a 'no-dig' construction method and three-dimensional cellular containment system to be used within the RPA.
-Temporary protective fencing should be installed at the edge of the new hardstanding for the duration of the construction works, as shown in the Tree Protection Plan (Appendix A). • • The areas enclosed by the protective should be maintained as a total exclusion zone to all construction activity.
+Tree No. Works effecting Mitigation Required Throughout Retained trees in general proximity to the Create a construction exclusion zone, by erecting and maintaining temporary tree protection fencing for the duration of the construction works. the Site proposed construction works The tree protection fencing should be installed as detailed on the Tree Protection Plan (Appendix A). the RPA is nern within the The specification for the new hardstanding should follow the guidance in Section 6.13 with a 'no-dig' construction method and three-dimensional cellular containment system to be used within the RPA.
+Along southern boundary Temporary protective fencing should be installed at the edge of the new hardstanding for the duration of the construction works, as shown in the Tree Protection Plan (Appendix A). boundary proposed hard standing.
+The areas enclosed by the protective should be maintained as a total exclusion zone to all construction activity.
 No working activity, storage of materials, ground level changes, excavations or vehicular access is permitted within the protected area.